 As far as I know, he still insists on believing that my motivation for making that remark was to “get back at everyone” for what happened at Dad’s death.

 (Which is interesting, because it shows that on some level he recognizes that the two situations are in fact parallels.
 But it simply isn’t true that I made my remark with intention for revenge — although ascribing such a nasty motive to me without any evidence is a completely normal thing to do to a scapegoat.
 Scapegoats are guilty, even if they are proven innocent.
 I also think that even if I had done it out of revenge, I’d think I might have some justification, after that horrible experience.)

 Anyway, just to recap:

-- Susan had a conversation with a hospice nurse shortly after Dad’s death.
-I found the tone and content upsetting, and politely asked them to take it elsewhere.
+- Susan had a jolly, laughing conversation with a hospice nurse shortly after Dad’s death (laughing while standing in the room with his body!).
+I found that upsetting, and politely asked them to take it elsewhere.
 That is me overreacting, and I am the one at fault for that.

-- I said something shortly after Mom’s death.
+- I said something shortly after Mom’s death, while walking down the hallway away from the hospital room.
 My brother finds it upsetting.
 But he is not overreacting.
 His angry, upset reaction is perfectly acceptable.
 I am at fault for that conflict, too.